Tamaki Kawakubo: Career

-She has played the La Cathedrale violin, a Stradivarius (previously played by Nigel Kennedy) that was loaned to her when she was selected as a Mandell artist.
+Previously, Kawakubo played the La Cathedrale violin, a Stradivarius on loan from the Mandell Collection.

 Recordings

 Avex Classics released in 2003 a debut CD of concertos by Mendelssohn and Tchaikovsky.
 In May 2007 her second CD called Recital! was released receiving high praise from many music magazines.

 Film

 Tamaki Kawakubo performed the Chaconne from John Corigliano's soundtrack to the film The Red Violin with the New York ensemble Eos Orchestra.
 She is also featured on the soundtrack for the cartoon series Little Amadeus.